KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Going into the future, many of the most successful organizations will be those that leverage the power of mobile to create a network effect.

+### Disrupction
+Does this description fit the United Methodist Church and if not, how can the United Methodist Church disrupt itself, before being disrupted?

 ## LifeChurch
 The answer to what a successful global church that leverages the power of mobile to create a network effect looks like might be found by analyzing the success of LifeChurch.